Explore the Game Breakdown: Blue Jays vs Yankees Team Stats and Insights – 9/06/2025

 Explain: Because sliders are one of the most effective pitches to use, a pitcher who alters his pitch mix to use more of them will often see more success as a result.

-Trent Grisham has seen a sizeable improvement in his exit velocity lately; just compare his 98.2-mph average in the past 7 days to his seasonal 91-mph figure.
+Ben Rice has seen a sizeable improvement in his exit velocity this year; just compare his 93.5-mph average to last season’s 90-mph mark.

 Explain: Hitting the ball hard increases the chances of either a home run or the ball landing in fair territory for a hit before a fielder can get to it.